wences-sanchez/Knowledge-Base/pages/Introduction to Computation and Programming Using Python (highlights).md

 		- #[[pink]]
 	- -
 	- -
-	- Keep in mind that the bug is probably not where you think it is. #space
+	- Keep in mind that the bug is probably not where you think it is. #ñspace
 		- ([Location 3846](https://readwise.io/to_kindle?action=open&asin=B08C6YH4XK&location=3846))
 	- -
 	- -
 	- Stop debugging and start writing documentation.
-This will help you approach the problem from a different perspective. #space
+This will help you approach the problem from a different perspective. #ñspace
 		- ([Location 3853](https://readwise.io/to_kindle?action=open&asin=B08C6YH4XK&location=3853))
 		- #[[pink]]
 	- -
 	- -
 	- When you think you have found a bug in your code, the temptation to start coding and testing a fix is almost irresistible.
 It is often better, however, to pause.
-Remember that the goal is not to fix one bug, but to move rapidly and efficiently towards a bug-free program. #space
+Remember that the goal is not to fix one bug, but to move rapidly and efficiently towards a bug-free program. #ñspace
 		- ([Location 3859](https://readwise.io/to_kindle?action=open&asin=B08C6YH4XK&location=3859))
 		- #[[pink]]
 	- -
 	- -
 	- Always make sure that you can get back to where you are.
-Nothing is more frustrating than realizing that a long series of changes have left you farther from the goal than when you started, and having no way to get back to your starting point. #space
+Nothing is more frustrating than realizing that a long series of changes have left you farther from the goal than when you started, and having no way to get back to your starting point. #ñspace
 		- ([Location 3868](https://readwise.io/to_kindle?action=open&asin=B08C6YH4XK&location=3868))
 		- #[[pink]]
 	- -